-- Certification: Must show compliance with all requirements - No requirement to follow a specific process - Interactive process between regulator and manufacturers - Engine/APU: Focus on 'hazardous' engine effects concentration of toxic products sufficient to incapacitate - Not AMC - Airframe: No requirement for the air to be pristine free of contaminants (FAA); CO, CO2,O3, enough fresh air... - Manufacturers can choose to follow additional standards: e.g. ASHRAE, SAE, ASD-STAN X - Process is insufficient to ensure to ensure breathing air (bleed air) will not lead to impaired crew efficiency / degraded performance / adverse effects to occupants. - There is a gap between the bleed air system regulatory process and the supply of clean air in aircraft.
-NOT AIRWORTHY!
-(Michaelis, 2016) - Non binding - Focus on failure conditions
+- Certification: Must show compliance with all requirements - No requirement to follow a specific process - Interactive process between regulator and manufacturers - Engine/APU: Focus on 'hazardous' engine effects concentration of toxic products sufficient to incapacitate - Not AMC - Airframe: No requirement for the air to be pristine free of contaminants (FAA); CO, CO2,O3, enough fresh air... - Manufacturers can choose to follow additional standards: e.g. ASHRAE, ASD-STAN (cancelled), SAE guidelines, NIOSH, CDC... - Process is insufficient to ensure to ensure breathing air (bleed air) will not lead to impaired crew efficiency & degraded performance and adverse effects to occupants. - There is a gap between the bleed air system regulatory process and the supply of clean air in aircraft.
+(Michaelis, 2016) - Non binding